SchoolOfCode/bc17-w5d5-learning-audit-daffodil009/learning-audit.md

         - CRUD operations
         - Status codes an  methods
         - Authentication and authorization
-          - - custom function (write this) being used as middleware in front of the event handler that checks the request for a header called “Authorisation”, with the value of “Bearer TEST_TOKEN”.
+          -custom function (write this) being used as middleware in front of the event handler that checks the request for a header called “Authorisation”, with the value of “Bearer TEST_TOKEN”.
           The middleware calls next with an error if needed
     - Complete the REST API that allow a client to track exercise activities allowing user to  GET/POST/UPDATE/DELETE an existing activity
     - Express validator to check the expected request inputs

-    - invalid DELETE request by not sending the “Authorisation” header,When I inspect the API response, Then the the API call should fail with the correct response code and a clear error message (response.error).
+    - invalid DELETE request by not sending the “Authorisation” header, When I inspect the API response,
+     Then the the API call should fail with the correct response code and a clear error message (response.error).
     - Working with files
     - use the fs node module to read and write JSON files -how to read a JSON file using the promises version